fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

     ##  228 1681 1859  978

 <br/> All data are from 2022.
 However, the months vary.
 Hence, we can
-test the inclusion of a trend in the model.
+test the inclusion of a time trend in the model.

 We will add the **Month**, **Floor**, and **Maximum_floor** variables to the dataset and remove the original **Floor** variable and the